Medical expert of the article

 Laboratory diagnostics of hemophilia

-- Diagnose by prolonging the coagulation time of whole blood and activated partial thromboplastin time (APTT); The time of bleeding and prothrombin time is not changed.
+- Diagnosis is based on prolongation of whole blood clotting time and activated partial thromboplastin time (APTT); bleeding time and prothrombin time are unchanged.

-- The type and severity of hemophilia is determined by reducing the coagulant activity of antihemophilic globulins in plasma (factors VIII and IX).
+- The type and severity of hemophilia are determined by a decrease in the coagulant activity of antihemophilic globulins in plasma (factors VIII and IX).

-- Since the activity of factor VIII can be reduced even in von Willebrand disease, in patients with newly diagnosed hemophilia A it is necessary to determine the content of the antigen of von Willebrand factor (in hemophilia A, the antigen content remains normal).
+- Since factor VIII activity may also be reduced in von Willebrand disease, von Willebrand factor antigen levels should be determined in patients with newly diagnosed hemophilia A (in hemophilia A, the antigen levels remain normal).

-- Screening of patients for the presence of inhibitors to factors VIII and / or IX is especially necessary before routine surgical interventions.
+- Screening of patients for the presence of inhibitors to factors VIII and/or IX is especially necessary before elective surgical interventions.

-- coagulogram: the number of platelets; time of bleeding and clotting time; activated partial thromboplastin and prothrombin time; the content of IX and VIII factor and antibodies to factor VIII;
+- coagulogram: platelet count; bleeding time and clotting time; activated partial thromboplastin and prothrombin time; content of factors IX and VIII and antibodies to factor VIII;

-- biochemistry of blood: bilirubin direct and indirect; transaminases ALT and ACT; urea; creatinine; electrolytes (K, Na, Ca, P);
+- blood biochemistry: direct and indirect bilirubin; transaminases ALT and AST; urea; creatinine; electrolytes (K, Na, Ca, P);

-- functional diagnostics: ECG; in the presence of indications - ultrasound of the abdominal cavity and affected joints and their radiography;
+- functional diagnostics: ECG; if indicated - ultrasound of the abdominal cavity and affected joints and their radiography;

-- consultations: hematologist, genetics, neuropathologist, ENT doctor; dentist.
+- consultations: hematologist, geneticist, neurologist, ENT specialist; dentist.

 Laboratory characteristics of hemophilia:

-- increase in several times the duration of coagulation of venous blood according to Lee-White;
+- a several-fold increase in the duration of venous blood coagulation according to Lee-White;

 - increase in plasma recalcification time;

-- low level of factor VIII or IX in the blood.
+- low levels of factor VIII or IX in the blood.

-Assessment of the degree of severity of hemophilia is determined by the severity of hemorrhagic and anemic syndromes, the level of coagulation activity and the content of antihemophilic globulins, and the presence of complications.
+The severity of hemophilia is assessed by the severity of hemorrhagic and anemic syndromes, the level of coagulation activity and the content of antihemophilic globulins, as well as the presence of complications.

-Complications of hemophilia: hemarthrosis are the most common complications that lead to early disability of patients; renal bleeding with partial or complete obstruction of the urinary tract and the development of acute renal failure; hemorrhage in the brain or spinal cord.
+Complications of hemophilia: hemarthrosis is the most common complication, which leads to early disability of patients; renal bleeding with partial or complete obstruction of the urinary tract and the development of acute renal failure; hemorrhage in the brain or spinal cord.

-Differential diagnosis of hemophilia in the postnatal period is carried out with hemorrhagic diseases of newborns, coagulopathies, DIC syndrome.
-Hemorrhagic syndrome with hemophilia A and B has no characteristic differences and differential diagnosis is performed by laboratory and medical genetic methods.
+Differential diagnostics of hemophilia in the postnatal period is carried out with hemorrhagic diseases of newborns, coagulopathies, and DIC syndrome.
+Hemorrhagic syndrome in hemophilia A and B has no characteristic differences and differential diagnostics is carried out by laboratory and medical-genetic methods.

-Hemophilia A is diagnosed by analyzing the factor VIII gene, and hemophilia B is the factor IX gene.
+Hemophilia A is diagnosed by analyzing the factor VIII gene, and hemophilia B is diagnosed by analyzing the factor IX gene.
 Two methods are used: "polymerase chain reaction - restriction fragment length polymorphism" and "polymerase chain reaction with reverse transcription".
-For each method, a small amount of blood or a biopsy sample of the villus of the chorion is necessary, which makes it possible to diagnose hemophilia prenatally at an early stage of pregnancy (8-12 weeks).
+Each method requires a small amount of blood or chorionic villus biopsy, which makes it possible to diagnose hemophilia prenatally at an early stage of pregnancy (8-12 weeks).